You’ll often hear references to “five eyes countries” (and “nine eyes” and “14 eyes” countries) in the context of VPNs and online privacy.

 Who are the 14 Eyes countries?

-The 14 Eyes countries are the United States, the United Kingdom, Australia, New Zealand, Canada, Denmark, France, Holland, Norway, Germany, Italy, Belgium, Sweden and Spain.
+The 14 Eyes countries are the United States, the United Kingdom, Australia, New Zealand, Canada, Denmark, France, the Netherlands, Norway, Germany, Italy, Belgium, Sweden and Spain.
 This alliance is also known as SIGINT Seniors Europe (SSEUR), and according to Wikipedia, it’s there to coordinate “the exchange of military signals intelligence among its members.”

 What’s the history of the Five Eyes alliance (and the 9 / 14 Eyes alliances)?